 The fact that Chonmage has fallen out of use does not mean that it cannot have its variations today.
 You may have heard of the samurai bun which is also known as topknot.
 It is likely that this hairstyle is the modernization of Chonmage.

-This hairstyle does not have a pattern, but basically the top part of the hair is made a bun while the bottom part is left loose or else it is shorter with a closer cut.
-Or simply long hair tied up with a more stripped bun.
+This hairstyle doesn't have a pattern, but basically the top of the hair is done in a bun while the bottom is left loose or it gets shorter with a closer cut.
+Or just plain long hair tied back in a more relaxed bun.

 And would you dare to adopt a style adapted from Chonmage?